Lynn Hill

 Hill was a gymnast early in life, nearly broke a world record lifting weights, and ran competitively.
 She took to climbing at a young age, showing a natural aptitude for the activity, and became a part of the climbing community in Southern California and Camp 4 in Yosemite Valley.
 She traveled around the United States during the early 1980s climbing increasingly difficult routes and setting records for first female ascents and for first ascents.
-From 1986 to 1992 Hill was one of the world's most accomplished sport climbers, winning over thirty international titles, including five victories at the Arco Rock Master.
+From 1986 to 1992 Hill was one of the world's most accomplished competition climbers, winning over thirty international titles, including five victories at the Arco Rock Master.
 This coincided with the era when the leading female climbers caught up with the leading men.
-In 1992, Hill left competitive climbing and returned to her first love: traditional climbing.
+In 1992, Hill left competitive climbing and returned to traditional climbing.
 She set for herself the challenge of free climbing The Nose of El Capitan, her greatest climbing feat.
 Hill continues to climb and has not stopped taking on ambitious climbs.
 As of 2013, she was a sponsored athlete for the Patagonia gear and clothing company and owned a small business that offered climbing courses.